-Or maybe it's because I don’t believe in Work-Life balance.
-I don’t believe there’s work and then there’s life.
-Work is a part of life and life encompasses work and it’s ok if sometimes they don’t balance.
-What matters is that we feel healthy, energized and happy.
-This obsession with balance is adding up to the existing stress and pressure in our lives.
-Or like Dilbert, would put it:
+Or maybe it's because everyone has a different definition of Work-Life balance means.
+I personally don’t believe there’s work and then there’s life.
+Work is a part of life and life encompasses work and sometimes they just don’t balance.
+But what matters at the end of the day is that we feel healthy, energized and happy.
+That we made the right choices and did the things that would help us be fulfilled long term.

-Rather than taking this narrow approach, we should ask ourselves what are our true priorities in life and where are we heading to?
+Rather than obsessing about balance, we should ask ourselves what are our true priorities in life and where are we heading to?
 What is it important for us, besides work?
 Remember when Alice in Wonderland arrives at a fork in the road and asks the Cheshire cat “Which road do I take?”
 The cat asks her “Where do you want to go?”
 “I don’t know”, Alice replies.
 “Then it doesn’t matter” replies the cat.
 If you don’t know where you go, all the balance in the world will only keep you in the exact same place where you are now.

 I’ve always been hard-working and busy as a bee, constantly pushing myself to learn, to grow, to do more.
 Last Christmas, David got me a book called “How to do nothing”.
 It bored me to death and I could not finish it.
 Sitting in a garden and watching the birds jumping in the tree is not my cup of tea.
 I need to also bake two cakes, organize the kitchen drawers, build a Lego set, write two pages and read an article while I listen to the birds sing… It's not that I am proud of it.
 I have spent many hours thinking about this balance between doing and being.
 How do you continue to grow and challenge yourself out of your comfort zone, while still taking care of your health, well-being and enjoying life?
 So, during our family road trip to Norway this month, I had enough time to reflect.
 I also had two books with me, two opposite perspectives, but both resonating deeply with my paradox of balance, still so difficult to comprehend.